tfgg/yournextmep/_candidates/eu2014/labour/neena-gill.md

 person: neena-gill
 region: west-midlands
 party: labour
-title: West Midlands - Labour Party - Neena Gill
+title: Neena Gill is running for MEP in West Midlands for the Labour Party
 incumbent: false
 ---